The Ronald Reagan Myth

 Order exceeds its proper function as a coordinating agency for

-repeatedly raised serious policy and legal objections to the
+raised serious policy and legal objections to the creation of

 FEMA was clearly out of control.
 Another